integration code

 • Use private browsing (a.k.a.
 Incognito Mode)

-• Adjust your privacy setting through Google’s Activity Controls
+• Adjust your privacy settings through Google’s Activity Controls

 • Use a different browser or Search Engine